1Kelv/weather-app/README.md

 👨🏽‍💻 About Me

-I'm Kelvin Olasupo — a First-Class BSc Computer Science graduate and currently a Fraud Operations Lead, with a passion for tech, software development, and clean user experiences.
+I'm Kelvin Olasupo,  a First-Class BSc Computer Science graduate and currently a Fraud Operations Lead at NALA, a startup FinTech company.
+I am passionate about tech, software development, and clean user experiences.

 🌐 Portfolio: https://kelvino-dev.netlify.app